rgardler-msft/InnovationEngine/scenarios/testing/prereq/prereq-set-variable.md

 echo "Prerequisite needs to run PREREQ_RAN is not set."
 ```

 If the similarity test fails then the main content of this document will be executed.
+In this test file the verification section is designed to fail until the document itslef has been exectuted.

 <!-- expected_similarity=".*already executed" -->
 ```text